-A "fund reallocation" is a total redistribution of your existing balances among the plan's investment funds.

-• A fund reallocation differs from other kinds of fund transfers because, in a fund reallocation, your entire account balance is automatically redistributed in accordance with your chosen allocation.
+An account rebalance is a total redistribution of your existing balances among the plan's investment funds.
+A rebalance differs from other kinds of fund transfers because, in a rebalance, your entire account balance is automatically redistributed in accordance with your chosen allocation.
 Therefore, unlike the fund transfer in the above example, you do not need to select a "Before" fund from which funds will be taken to achieve the reallocation.

-- A fund transfer or fund reallocation does not affect the way your future contributions (and future loan repayments, if any) are invested.
-If you want to change how your future contributions (and future loan repayments, if any) are invested in the available funds, you also need to change your future investment options. - Keep in mind that making a sudden transfer, especially a large one, is not always the safest course of action.
-Gradually shifting your existing balances may minimize your exposure to sudden market changes. - If a fund in the plan is not open for new investments, you may transfer out of that fund, but you may not transfer into the fund. - If a fund in the plan is subject to an invest allocation cap, you may transfer out of that fund, but you may not transfer an amount greater than the cap into the fund. - Redemption fees may apply to the disposition of certain plan funds (see "Redemption Fees," below).
+A fund transfer or rebalance does not affect the way your future contributions (and future loan repayments, if any) are invested.
+If you want to change how your future contributions (and future loan repayments, if any) are invested in the available funds, you also need to change your future investment options.

+- If a fund in the plan is not open for new investments, you may transfer out of that fund, but you may not transfer into the fund. - If a fund in the plan is subject to an invest allocation cap, you may transfer out of that fund, but you may not transfer an amount greater than the cap into the fund. - Redemption fees may apply to the disposition of certain plan funds (see "Redemption Fees,").
 There is no standard for redemption fee calculations.
 Each fund family has a different definition of how long investments in the fund must be held before they can be sold without incurring a fee, and the fee that will be charged when a sale occurs before the end of that time period.